mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/default-rendering.en.md

  const settings = {
    initialization: {
      /*
-      "amount" is the total amount to be paid by all means of payment with the exception of the Mercado Pago Account and Installment without a credit card, which have their processing value determined in the backend through the "preferenceId"
+      "amount" is the total amount to be paid by all means of payment with the exception of the Mercado Pago Account and Installment without a credit card, which have their processing value determined in the backend through the "preferenceId".
+It must be an integer.
      */
      amount: 100,
      preferenceId: "<PREFERENCE_ID>",